Rho Tauri

 Rho Tauri (ρ Tau, ρ Tauri) is a star in the constellation Taurus and a member of the Hyades star cluster.

-Rho Tauri is a white A-type main sequence dwarf with a mean apparent magnitude of +4.66.
+Rho Tauri is a white A-type main sequence star with a mean apparent magnitude of +4.66.
 It is approximately 158 light years from Earth.
 Classified as a Delta Scuti type variable star, its brightness varies by 0.010 magnitudes over a period of 1.61 hours.

 It has 1.88 times the mass of the Sun, with a projected rotational velocity of 117 km/s and an estimated rotation period of 488.5 days.